Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 ### Data Analysis and Visuals
-1. Created a Dax Measure to calculate the number of critical vulnerabilities, and displayed it in a card.
+1. Created Dax Measures to calculate the number of critical vulnerabilities, number of remediated vulnerabilities, and remediation rate.

+-Number of critical vulnerabilities
 ```dax
 Critical Vulnerabilities =
 CALCULATE(